 Graphic may not be free like Vectornator X, but it still boasts a powerful feature set that makes it worth looking at.
 Graphic, like Affinity Designer, was brought over to the iPad from desktop, and still keeps a very “desktop” feel for its UI.
 So, if you use your iPad with a keyboard and mouse, you’ll feel right at home in Graphic.
 That doesn’t mean it’s poorly optimized for touch input though, as the app is still great to use with your finger or Apple Pencil.

 It allows for the same complex text and shape creation as the other two apps previously mentioned.
 You can also use unlimited layers, design using the CYMK color model, and utilize multiple windows and artboards for multitasking.

 With this impressive feature set, Graphic is still a great option for professional designers looking to transition to the iPad.
 It only costs a one-time payment of $8.99, so it doesn’t break the bank either.

-Adobe Illustrator Draw is mostly focused on digital art rather than graphic design.
+Adobe Fresco is mostly focused on digital art rather than graphic design.
 It’s still worth looking at for designers though, as it edits vector images and uses the same file format as the desktop version of Illustrator—meaning files can be passed back and forth with ease.
-You might not be able to create many graphics or logos in Illustrator Draw, but if a large part of your design work focuses on digital art, it’s definitely a useful tool to have around.
+You might not be able to create many graphics or logos in Fresco, but if a large part of your design work focuses on digital art, it’s definitely a useful tool to have around.

 Adobe Comp, on the other hand, focuses on logos and graphics.
 Using Comp, you can create basic vector images and layouts that can then be moved over to desktop programs like InDesign, Photoshop, and Illustrator to be expanded upon.
 The feature set isn’t as deep as a full design app, but if you need to do some simple work on the go, then Comp is the app to get it done with.